lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 }
 ```

-In addition to a distinct method, a special role should be created (`STAKING_MODULE_SHARE_MANAGE_ROLE`) to allow for granular permissions in the updated version of the `StakingRouter.sol`.
+In addition to a distinct method, it is proposed to create a special role (`STAKING_MODULE_SHARE_MANAGE_ROLE`) to allow for granular permissions in the updated version of the `StakingRouter.sol`.

 ## Proposed params and roles

-Below is a list of roles, configuration values and deployment parameters that will be assigned as part of the upcoming upgrade.
-If certain parameters are not listed, they will either remain unchanged or are defined by network-level constraints.
+Below is a list of roles, configuration values, and deployment parameters proposed to be assigned as part of the upcoming upgrade.
+If certain parameters are not listed, they would either remain unchanged or are defined by network-level constraints.

 ### Lido